 Quaker Action on Alcohol and Drugs (QAAD)

-Quaker Action on Alcohol and Drugs is Quaker Recognised Body and a registered charity (number 1059310), which became a company limited by guarantee (number 3265669) in 1996.
+Quaker Action on Alcohol and Drugs is Quaker Recognised Body and a registered charity (No 1059310), which became a company limited by guarantee (No 3265669) in 1996.
 It is managed by a Committee of Trustees, who are appointed and conduct their business in accordance with Quaker Practice as observed by the Religious Society of Friends – Quakers.

 Trustees come from a wide variety of backgrounds that include education, medicine, criminal justice, counselling and dependency treatment; some have a general concern with the subject as Quakers, while others have personal experience of substance misuse themselves or in their close others.

-The current trustees are: Ron Barden (Northamptonshire AM); Eva Deregowska (North Scotland AM); Vernon Frost (Westminster Meeting); Kim Goode (Luton and Leighton AM); Sandra Hobbs, (Bristol AM); Tim James (Hampshire and the Islands AM); Jon Lyon (Mid-Somerset AM); Christine Pryer (Kingston and Wandsworth AM); Anita Whitfield (Southwark, Lewisham and Bromley AM).
+The current trustees are: Ron Barden (Northamptonshire AM); Eva Deregowska (North Scotland AM); Vernon Frost (Westminster Meeting); Kim Goode (Luton and Leighton AM); Tim James (Hampshire and the Islands AM); Jon Lyon (Mid-Somerset AM); Christine Pryer (Kingston and Wandsworth AM); Anita Whitfield (Southwark, Lewisham and Bromley AM).

 The current Director is Alison Mather (Bristol AM).